 What does Latinaish mean?

-Latinaish (pronounced lat-teen-uh-ish) means to be somewhat similar to a female of Latin American or Spanish-speaking descent.
-It’s a word I made up to describe my ethnicity and the ethnicity of anyone else who doesn’t have roots in Latin America but lives within the culture.
+Latinaish (pronounced lat-teen-uh-ish) is a word I made up to describe my ethnicity and the ethnicity of anyone else who doesn’t have roots in Latin America but lives within the culture.

 Synonyms: Gringa Latina, Alma Latina, Latina de Corazón, Honorary Latina, Adopted Latina.